bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 multiband acquisitions, one MAY also save the single-band reference image as type `sbref` (for example, `sub-control01_task-nback_sbref.nii.gz`).

-If more than one run of the same task has been acquired the [`run-<index>`](../99-appendices/09-entities.md#run) entity MUST be used:
-`_run-1`, `_run-2`, `_run-3`, and so on.
-If only one run was acquired the `run-<index>` can be omitted.
-In the context of functional imaging a run is defined as the same task, but in some cases it can mean different set of stimuli (for example randomized order) and participant responses.

 Multi-echo data MUST be split into one file per echo using the [`echo-<index>`](../99-appendices/09-entities.md#echo) entity.
 For example: